Neuropeptide W: Neuropeptide W in CNS

 Infusion of neuropeptide W has been shown to suppress the eating of food and body weight and increase heat production and body temperature, this verifies its works as an endogenous catabolic signaling molecule.

-Neuropepdide W in peripheral tissues
+Neuropeptide W in peripheral tissues

-Nevertheless, function and physiological role of peripheric neuropeptid W is not clearly known.
+While the central roles of neuropeptide W are better studied, it is also important in peripheral tissues in functions such as regulation of vascular muscle tone, regulation of gastric tension sensitive vagus nerve signalling, and insulin secretion.